1912 Holmfirth by-election: Campaign

 Polling Day was set for 20 June 1912, just 15 days after the resignation of the previous MP.

 The constituency contained a mixture of mining, agriculture and textile industries.
 Arnold was a committed supporter of a Land value tax which he featured in his campaign.
 David Lloyd George the Liberal Chancellor of the Exchequer sent Arnold a public message in which he said Britain needed to "recast our present absurd land system."

 Lunn was importantly backed by the Yorkshire Miners' Association which not only assured him of organised support but went some way to ensuring that much of the third of the electorate involved in mining, would support him at the ballot box.

 Result

+The Liberal Party held the seat.

 The percentage change in vote share is calculated from the last contested election in January 1910.

 Aftermath

 A general election was due to take place by the end of 1915.
 By the autumn of 1914, the following candidates had been adopted to contest that election.
 Due to the outbreak of war, the election never took place.

 Arnold was elected for the re-drawn seat of Penistone in 1918.

 Ellis was elected for the seat of Wakefield in 1922.

 Lunn went on to be elected for Rothwell in 1918.